 The final cake is fall heaven!
 There are few things better than the combo of cake and cheesecake together.
 I love them both and this way there’s no need to decide between them.
 It also makes a wonderful celebration cake for the holidays.
 Yay for pumpkin and spices!

-Pumpkin Cheesecake Cake
+Pumpkin Cake Layers

 - 3/4 cup (168g) unsalted butter, room temperature